SUKOHI/Caruta/README.md

 Caruta
 =====

-A PHP package mainly developed for Laravel to generate sort link(s)
+A PHP package mainly developed for Laravel to generate sort link(s).

 Installation&setting for Laravel
 ====